sayeaah/gulp-4-boilerplate/readme.txt

 - Run `npm install`
 - Run `npm start` to track changes
 - Run `npm startUser` to track changes in user folder only
-- Run `npm startUser` to track changes in admin folder only
+- Run `npm startAdmin` to track changes in admin folder only
 - If you wish to prettify your HTML and lint your css before commit, run `npm test`
 - `npm test` will run on pre-commit so don't forget to got commit --amend esp. when you have new changes in pug file.